I've spent half a century writing for radio and print (mostly print). I hope to be still tapping the keys as I take my last breath.

 What turned up in Botswana is an example of Animism and this is probably the earliest form of Paganism.
 It sprang up in many different parts of the world―Africa, Australasia, Europe, Asia, and the Americas.

-Each occurrence of Animism had no connection to the others except for the similarity of their beliefs; this is that spirits dwell in the natural objects around them.
+Each occurrence of Animism had no connection to the others except for the similarity of their beliefs; this is that spirits dwell in the natural objects.
 There were good spirits who could grant requests.
 And, there were bad spirits that had to be calmed down, sometimes with offerings of a sacrifice.

 What’s in a Name?